 - Consider if patients could be trained to self-test INR in their own homes.

 - As a last resort, for individual patients for whom INR testing is not possible and therefore warfarin cannot be dosed safely, warfarin therapy could be temporarily stopped after weighing the benefit and risk and discussion with the patient.
 Regular review should be undertaken with a view to restarting warfarin therapy as soon as it is safe to do so.
-(Note: patients with mechanical heart valves MUST stay on warfarin).
+(Note: patients’ with mechanical heart valves MUST be initiated on, or stay on warfarin).

 - Advice for out-patient INR testing during COVID-19 restrictions.